draner/Data-Engineering-Bootcamp-2023-Project/README.md

 ### How to run the project

-~~The Mage Dockerfile is available in the `mage_project` folder.
+The Mage Dockerfile is available in the `mage_project` folder.
 You can build the image yourself and run the pipelines.
-Keep in mind that you will need to configure the GCP credentials for google cloud storage and bigquery.~~
+Keep in mind that you will need to configure the GCP credentials for google cloud storage and bigquery.

-**SOON**

 ## Notes for later